 Social prescribing enables GPs, nurses, and other primary care professionals to refer patients to a range of local, non-clinical community services to help patients to improve their health, wellbeing, and social welfare.
 This can include advice and information on local services and connecting individuals to social activities, clubs, groups, and like-minded individuals in the community.
 For example, signposting people who have been diagnosed with dementia to local dementia support groups.
-The Practice will do this by employing someone to act as a 'link' between the Practice, the patient, and the non-clinical services within the community, or by using a local provider to deliver this service, such as Livewell Dorset or Help and Care.
+The Practice will do this by employing someone to act as a 'link' between the Practice, the patient, and the non-clinical services within the community.
 Current providers in our area include:

 - Livewell Dorset

 - Home Start West Dorset

 - Help and Care

 - Age UK

 - Carer Support Dorset

 - GP Exercise Referral Scheme

 - Citizen's Advice Bureau

 - Blandford and Dorchester Foodbank

 - Dorset Mind

 - Community Money Advice

-• Milton Abbas Surgery Befrienders
+- Milton Abbas Surgery Befrienders

-Where we will refer you to one of these providers, we will send basic information such as name, NHS number, address, date of birth and background to your health and wellbeing needs.
+We will refer you to one of these providers and will send basic information such as name, NHS number, address, date of birth and background to your health and wellbeing needs.
 The providers are bound by confidentiality in the same way that Practice staff are, and there is a Data Sharing Agreement in place to ensure that personal data is used in a lawful and appropriate way.
 More information about social prescribing can be found on the NHS England website.